Renault Express

 The Renault Express is a panel van of the French automobile manufacturer Renault, which in July 1985 succeeded the R4 Fourgonette in the market.
 It was based on the second generation Renault 5.

 It was commercialised in some European countries as the Renault Extra (United Kingdom and Ireland), Renault Rapid (mainly German-speaking countries) or Renault Express (in France, Spain, Austria, Switzerland, Italy, Japan, Taiwan).
-From 1996 to 2002, the Express was produced for South America at Nordex in Uruguay.
+The vehicle stayed in production until April 2001 in Uruguay, where it was produced for South America by Nordex S.A..

 Structure

 Technically, the Express was based on the second generation of the Renault 5 to which it is identical, except for a few stylistic changes, back to the A-pillar.
 It also uses the shorter front doors of the 5-door car.